sky-chaser-high/adobe-illustrator-scripts/README.md

    - `Addition` The value of the steps is added as is.
    - `Intensity` The percentage of the target color is added.
 It is equivalent to Edit > Edit Colors > Saturate.
    <img src="images/ColorChartSettings.png" alt="Color Chart Settings" width="65%">
-7. Set the artboard size, color chip size, and units according to your preference.
+7. Set the units, artboard size, and color chip size according to your preference.

 > [!NOTE]
 > Spot color, gradient, and pattern are not supported.